 All applicants will be sent an application project and selection for interview will be based on this submission.
 For all applicants invited for interview an offer of a place will be made following a successful portfolio review and interview.

-Recent graduates have been employed at Mulberry, Roland Mouret, Boudicca, Coast, Karen Millen, William Tempest, Giles Deacon, Bastyan, Gieves and Hawkes, Esprit (Cologne), French Connection, Joseph, and Nicole Farhi, whilst some have progressed to study Masters’ Degrees, or set up their own businesses.
+Graduates have been employed at Zara (Spain), Chinti & Parker, Osman, Peter Pilotto, Old Navy (San Francisco), Erdem, Berghaus, Issa, Toast, Dune, Mulberry, Roland Mouret, Boudicca, Coast, Karen Millen, Giles Deacon, Gieves and Hawkes, Esprit (Cologne), French Connection, Sharon Wauchob (Paris), Joseph, Zara (Spain) and Nicole Farhi.
+Other graduates have progressed to study Masters’ Degrees, or set up their own businesses.

 ¡Infórmate ahora sin compromiso!